Ceiling Panelling Cost

 The table below shows the average cost of installing various types of ceiling panelling:

-JOB DESCRIPTION AVERAGE COST PER SQUARE METRE
+JOB DESCRIPTION AVERAGE COST PER m²

-Budget Ceiling panelling £12 - £50
+Budget ceiling panelling £12 - £50

 Mid-range ceiling panelling £30 - £100